beaker-project/beaker/documentation/admin-guide/kickstarts.rst

 ``password``
     Handles setting the root password for the system.

+``postinstall_done``
+    Checks in with the lab controller to indicate that post-installation scripts are complete.
+This snippet defines its own %post section and is placed after all other %post sections.

 ``pre_anamon``; ``post_anamon``
     Configures anamon, a small daemon which runs during the Anaconda install process and uploads log files to the Beaker scheduler.